barjac/freedv-rade-build/README.md

 On completion you should see a message to that effect and instructions on how to launch the program.

-If you are using hamlib don't forget to add yourself (as root) to the 'dialout' group:
+If you are using hamlib don't forget to add yourself (as root) to the 'dialout' group (or in Arch based distros like Manjaro) the 'uucp' group:

 \# usermod -aG dialout <your_user_name>

+\# usermod -aG uucp <your_user_name>

 To make that active you will need to reboot the system.

 ## Testing new updates
 There is now a 'freedv-rade-update' script which allows fast updating of your freedv-rade (created using freedv-rade-build), full rebuilds and backup/restore from a simple text menu.

-**New** - added ability to optionally build 'Pull Request' branches using the branch name e.g. 'ms-rade-cport' etc.
-          also tags and git# may be used.

 N.B.
 Always **copy/paste** commands from here **excluding** the surrounding ' ' to avoid typos!

-If you have a clone of this project then:
+If you have a clone of freedv-rade-build then:

     1. 'cd ~/freedv-rade-build'